reggiegunawan88/android-puskesmas/README.md

 # Starting Project

 To start project, type 'npm install' on your command line interface.
-After install the dependencies and modules, just type 'npm start'.
+After install the dependencies and modules, just type 'npx react-native run-android'.